MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 - Modify the bot code to return an `endOfConversation` activity when the skill completes.
 - Add a manifest file that describes the expected inputs and outputs of the skill.
   The current manifest schema is [skill-manifest-2.0.0.json](https://github.com/microsoft/botframework-sdk/blob/master/schemas/skills/skill-manifest-2.0.0.json).

-## Create Azure resources for the bots

-Bot-to-bot authentication requires that each participating bot has a valid app ID and password.

-1. Create a Bot Channels Registration for all 4 bots.
-1. Record the app ID and password for each one.

 ## Convert the echo bot